 Through our curriculum and inclusive ethos we promote respect for all citizens including those of different ability, orientation, age and culture.
-This is reinforced through visitors to school, e.g. a, grandparents, parents from different cultures and older residents.
+This is reinforced through visitors to school, e.g. grandparents, parents from different cultures and older residents.

 Tolerance of those with Different Faiths and Beliefs

-St Peter’s is not a greatly diverse school.
+St Peter’s is an increasingly diverse school.

-Religious Education lessons, assemblies and PSHE lessons reinforce messages of tolerance and respect for others.
+Religious Education lessons, worships and PSHE lessons reinforce messages of tolerance and respect for others.
 Teaching of different faiths and religions helps to enhance learning within classes and the school.
 The children learn about different places of worship that are important to different faiths.

 Each week, the children partake in a class worship called 'Picture News' which is designed to provide opportunities for children to learn from our world and develop respect for other’s beliefs, feelings and faiths.